 Now, we are not the first people to do this.
-Obviously monarchies that go back thousands of years (some of them) have to keep genealogies because they have to satisfy the requirements of succession.
+Obviously some monarchies that go back thousands of years have to keep genealogies because they have to satisfy the requirements of succession.
 If you are not the son of such-and-such, who is also the son of such-and-such, who was king—then you do not have any claim to the throne.

-Of course, the Jews were given the scepter promise (there in Genesis 49).
-So they had to keep track of the kingly line.
-More importantly (than just the kingly line) was the line of the Messiah—for it says that Shiloh should come out of Judah.
+Of course, the Jews were given the scepter promise in Genesis 49, so they had to keep track of the kingly line.
+More importantly than just the kingly line was the line of the Messiah—for it says that Shiloh should come out of Judah.
 And so it was very important for the Jews to keep track of who was really a Jew, so that they could (as much as they could) pinpoint who Messiah was.

 We could say that no genealogy is as important as Christ's is.
 That is the premiere genealogy of all mankind.
 But would you not know that God gave us two genealogies of Christ; and they appear contradictory—one in Matthew, one in Luke.
 You know that if God gives something once, then it is important.
 When He gives something twice, it steps it up a level.
 It is like "good, better, and best."
 In this case, He gave us two.
 Not one genealogy is good enough, because we had to have two—to make it even better.

 There must be something to this—if God gave us two genealogies.
 So for our admonition, for our instruction, I am going to be speaking about Christ's family tree today.
 Solving the seeming contradiction between the two genealogies is fairly simple.
-Matthew's list records Joseph's line—all the way back to David and beyond (actually, all the way back to Abraham).
+Matthew's list records Joseph's line—all the way back to David and beyond, actually, all the way back to Abraham.
 But he goes through Solomon.
 Luke's list records Mary's line—back to David through another son, Nathan.
-And then, of course, he goes all the way back to Adam (whom he calls the son of God).
+Then, of course, he goes all the way back to Adam (whom he calls the son of God).
 This is very easy to see.

 Let us go to Matthew 1.
 We will take a quick look at both genealogies, although we will not read them necessarily.